 The Optoma ML750 is only slightly larger than your hand, so you’ll have a solid design in a compact body.
-It features an HDMI port, USB, and a microSD card slot.
+It features an HDMI port, USB port, and a microSD card slot.

-The contrast ratio is one of the highest on the list of portable projectors at 10,000:1, while the video quality is 1280 by 800 (1280 by 720 is the low end of HD, so you are technically experiencing a level of high definition).
+The contrast ratio is one of the highest on the list at 10 000:1, while the video quality is 1280 by 800 (1280 by 720 is the low end of HD, so you are technically experiencing a level of high definition).

 The Optoma ML750ST is similar to the regular Optoma ML750, only it comes with a handful of spec improvements, all while maintaining the excellent design size.